For more information contact:

 A transfer student is one who enters Eureka College for the first time, but who previously attended another post-secondary institution at the same level (e.g., undergraduate).
 Students who enter Eureka College in the fall semester, but who attended college for the first time in the prior summer term, or students who entered with advanced standing (college credits earned before high school graduation) are not considered transfer students.

-On April 17, there will be a Discovery Day specifically targeted for transfer students.
+The Admissions office regularly holds a Discovery Day specifically targeted for transfer students.
 Discovery Days are a great way for you to discover the opportunities that Eureka College offers.

 The transfer of college-level credits is done on an individual basis, with the goal of ensuring that each student receives the exact and maximum credit due for work completed.
 A grade of “C” or better in transferable courses from recognized colleges and universities is required for credit to be granted.